 It’s squirming and flapping and slimy and just plain trying to get free yet with all the squirming it’s actually getting tangled up further in the line and the net.

 With our little fish in the brown paper bag that our lunch came in, the four of us girls walked back to the Briars and presented our catch.
-Bob, our host at the Briar’s just looked at us and with as much tact and kindness as he could muster told us that the poor fish that gave his life up for us wasn’t even big enough for a sashimi appetizer.
+Bob, our host at the Briar’s, just looked at us and with as much tact and kindness as he could muster told us that the poor fish that gave his life up for us wasn’t even big enough for a sashimi appetiser.

 Will I go ice fishing again?

 Absolutely!
-Clearly the fish were biting – they just weren’t biting for these girls!!
+The fish were biting – they just weren’t biting for these girls!!
 But all in all it was a fun day inside the hut with my girlfriends as we laughed, talked and bonded but the next time I’ll bring a deck of cards, an extra pair of socks and a real fisher “person”.